 A digital learning platform.
 Guidepost Elementary Album allows for your child’s Montessori guide to organize your child’s learning, lesson by lesson and topic by topic, and to provide clear tracking and meaningful feedback.
 And it allows for your child to become increasingly independent in organizing her own work.

 Personalized parenting support.
-4 weeks of support from a Parent Concierge to help set up your child’s learning routine and troubleshoot challenges.
+Four weeks of support from a Parent Concierge to help set up your child’s learning routine and to troubleshoot challenges.

 You can read more about the Montessori curriculum and pedagogy here.